-This course is designed to grow your language arts skills of listening, speaking, reading, writing, viewing, and representing with a main focus on writing.
-Communication, thinking, personal and social skills will be developed as we explore this course's four big ideas:
+This course is designed to grow your language arts skills of listening, speaking, reading, writing, viewing, and representing with a main focus on reading.
+Communication, thinking, personal and social skills will be developed as we explore this course's five big ideas:

-The exploration of text Texts are socially, Language shapes ideas Engagement with and story deepens our culturally, and influences others. writing processes can understanding of geographically, and support creativity and diverse, complex ideas historically constructed. enhance clarity of about identity, others, expression. and the world.
+The exploration of People understand Texts are socially, Language shapes Questioning what text and story text differently culturally, ideas and we hear, read, and deepens our depending on geographically, influences others. view contributes understanding of their worldviews and historically to our ability to be diverse, complex and perspectives. constructed. educated and ideas about engaged citizens. identity, others, and the world.

 Areas of Study: You will have opportunities to work individually and

 Language skills collaboratively to read, create, and respond to texts to:

-• Short stories • Identify First Peoples' narrative structures and protocols
+Short stories Identify First Peoples' narrative structures and protocols

-• Essays Create connections between ideas
+Essays Create connections between ideas

 Poetry Evaluate evidence and cite sources

 Novels Analyze literary elements and devices

 Explain perspectives

-Apply reading, writing, speaking and design strategies
+• Apply reading, writing, speaking and design strategies

 Revise for grammar and punctuation